PlusLabNLP/acl2018-handbook/README.md

 - [ ] locations for a number of things (content/setup/venues.tex) coffee: mon-wed = 'Level 2 Foyer & Melbourne Room'; other days = 'Level 2 Foyer'
 - [ ] email drago to check index
 - [ ] update registration time
+- [ ] confirm: anti harassment policy do not include `implementation` section. (it's updated from 2018 version)
+- [ ] confirm: do we need to add reviews (primary/secondary/outstanding) to handbook?
+2018 version not added.

 # Sponsors